mkirchner/hamt/README.md

 ### Pointer tagging

 The definition of `HamtNode` enables the construction of trees with a mix of internal and leaf nodes.
-What the definition does not solve for, though, is how to determine if a concrete `HamtNode*` pointer points to an internal or a leaf node.
-One option would be to add a `type` field and to specify an `enum` that indicates the type (i.e. `NODE_LEAF` etc.).
+What the definition does not provide, is a way to determine if a concrete `HamtNode*` pointer points to an internal or a leaf node.
+One solution would be to to specify an `enum` that indicates the type (i.e. `NODE_LEAF`, etc.) and to add a `type` field to `struct HamtNode`.
+While valid, this would also increase the size of the struct by 50% just to maintain a single bit of information.
+Thankfully, there is a more memory-efficient
-While possible, that approach would increase the size of the struct by 50% and there is a more memory-efficient solution: pointer tagging.
+solution: pointer tagging.

 Since pointers need to be word-aligned, that leaves the lower 3 bits of all pointers on 64-bit architectures always set to zero.
 It is possible to make